Necklace: China

+Chaozhu

 In Qing dynasty China, a court necklace called chaozhu (朝珠), was worn by the Qing dynasty emperors and other members of the imperial family.
 The court necklace originated from a Buddhist rosary sent in 1643 by the Dalai Lama to the first emperor of the Qing dynasty.
 The necklace is composed of 108 small beads, with 4 large beads of contrasting stones to symbolize the 4 seasons, and was placed between groups of 27 beads.
 The necklace was also practical as it could be used for mathematical calculations in the absence of an abacus.

 Necklace with longevity lock pendant

 In China, there is a custom of wearing a necklace with a longevity lock pendant.
 These lock charms were sometimes personally tied around the necks of children by Buddhist or Taoist priests.
 The longevity lock is known as changmingsuo (longevity lock) and is an important form of amulet for children for thousand of years in Chinese culture.
 According to Chinese beliefs, the changmingsuo protect children from evil spirits and bad luck by locking its wearer's soul and life inside of the lock.
 The changmingsuo is often made with precious materials, such as gold, silver, and jade, and having auspicious words carved on it.
 This form of necklace continues to be worn in present-days China.